Karaka Million

 The Karaka Million refers to two major New Zealand horse races for young horses - the original Karaka Million for two-year-old (2YO) horses and the Karaka Million 3YO Classic that started in 2018.
-Held at Ellerslie Racecourse, they are among New Zealand's richest races, with a stake of NZ$1,000,000 each.
+Held at Ellerslie Racecourse, they are among New Zealand's richest races.

 The races are restricted to horses sold through the New Zealand Bloodstock Yearling Sales held at Karaka.
-The two $1,000,000 races are held on the eve of the National Yearling Sales Series at Karaka.
+The two races are held on the eve of the National Yearling Sales Series at Karaka.

 History

 The 2YO race was run for the first time in 2008, replacing a similar race held at Te Rapa.
 Up to 2017, horses eligible for the Karaka Million could also be entered in an associated race, the Karaka Three Year Old Mile over 1600m (NZ$200,000), in the following year.
 However, from 2018 New Zealand Bloodstock introduced a second Karaka Million $1,000,000 race for three-year-olds.

 Since 2018, the "Boys Get Paid" Facebook group have organized a large gathering of hundreds of members at the Karaka Million meeting with a punting syndicate delivering what are believed to be the largest bets on New Zealand races.

 Whereas a usual New Zealand race meeting may start before 1 pm, have up to 10 races, and finish before 6 pm the Karaka Million race meeting is a twilight meeting.
 For example, 2023 had a six-race card: